mari431/flutter_shopping_cart/README.md

 # flutter_shopping_cart

-A new Flutter shopping cart  project using GETX.
+A new Flutter shopping cart project for learning using GETX.

 ## Output